cloverstudio/ThinWS/README.md

 - npm install the package
 - instantiate ThinWSServer object in your server (node) app
 - instantiate ThinWSClient object in your client (js) app
-- use the ThinWSClient methods to send whatever messages you like
+- use the ThinWSClient methods to subscribe to rooms and send messages to them

 <br/>